Runge's phenomenon

 In the mathematical field of numerical analysis, Runge's phenomenon (/de/) is a problem of oscillation at the edges of an interval that occurs when using polynomial interpolation with polynomials of high degree over a set of equispaced interpolation points.
-It was discovered by Carl David Tolmé Runge (1901) when exploring the behavior of errors when using polynomial interpolation to approximate certain functions.
+It was discovered by Carl Runge when exploring the behavior of errors when using polynomial interpolation to approximate certain functions.

 The discovery shows that going to higher degrees does not always improve accuracy.
 The phenomenon is similar to the Gibbs phenomenon in Fourier series approximations.